KeenMate/svelte-treeview/README.md

 ## Features

-- load new nodes whne expanding
+- load new nodes when expanding
-- customization of all object properties
+- choose what object properties to use to get necessary information (id, path, ...)
-- checkboxes enabled on whole tree or based on property
+- enable checkboxes on whole tree or just per node
 - recursive seletion mode, where leafes can be selected
 - build-in support for search
 - drag and drop functionality controlable per node